 Crime – one of the major pillars of Duterte’s campaign – has also been on the wane.
 And while his policies may not be internationally commended, they are effective in this respect.

 “His war on drugs is a success, our municipality is now one of those places declared as drug-free.
-And I thank him for that,” Silvano told us.
+And I thank him for that,” Silvano told me.
 “Criminality also has been decreasing year-on-year by two digits.
 So I must say he’s doing great.”

 The nationwide crime rate since Duterte took office has been on a rapid decline, with one significant exception.